MaxE688/PhoneLayoutGUI/README.md

-The most up to date Branch is refactor
+Main branch is now the most up to date version